 On the surface, the Japanese economy and the U.S. economy look quite different.

-The U.S. economy is a dynamo, endlessly spawning new corporate titans like Apple and Google, which ranked number 1 and 2 for market capitalization in this year’s Fortune 500, despite being just 38 and 16 years old, respectively.
+The U.S. economy is a dynamo, endlessly spawning new corporate titans like Apple and Google, and have ranked high market capitalization in Fortune 500, despite being fairly young companies..

 Japan is different.

 Yes, there are a few huge corporate newcomers like online shopping mall Rakuten (founded 1997) and IT conglomerate Softbank (founded 1981), but the majority of the country’s biggest and best-known firms date back to before World War II.
 That’s true, for example, of Canon and Toyota, both of which were established in 1937.
 Panasonic, meanwhile, dates back to 1918, making it almost a century old.